 Similarly, shareholders may approve a number of different business criteria for setting performance goals and allow the compensation committee to select the appropriate criteria each year.
 However, the use of multiple criteria generally requires re-approval of the plan by shareholders at least every five years.
-For a sample bonus plan that sets out several different business criteria for setting performance goals, see Standard Document, Annual Cash Bonus Plan (2-507-0586).
+For a sample bonus plan that sets out several different business criteria for setting performance goals, see Standard Document, Annual Cash Bonus Plan (Designed to Comply with Section 162(m)'s Performance-Based Compensation Exception (2-507-0586)).